 - Accredited by the Institution of Engineering and Technology (IET) and meets Chartered Engineer requirements

-- 90% of engineering research rated as international to world leading in 2008 Research Assessment Exercise
+- 90% of LJMU engineering research rated as international to world leading and this directly informs the course curriculum

 - The Liverpool Maritime Academy is an international centre of excellence in maritime education and professional training and education